juju/docs/src/en/charms-scaling.md

 This will cause a new instance to be run and configured to work alongside the currently running one.
-Behind the scenes, Juju is adding an instance to the environment (also called a 'machine') and provisioning the specified service onto that instance/machine.
+Behind the scenes, Juju is adding an instance to the environment (also called a 'machine') and provisioning the specified application onto that instance/machine.

-Now suppose your MySQL service needs hyperscale, you can use the `-n` or `--num- units` options to `add-unit` to specify the desired number of units you want added to the service.
-For example, to scale up your service by 100 units simply
+Now suppose your MySQL application needs hyperscale, you can use the `-n` or `--num-units` options to `add-unit` to specify the desired number of units you want added to the application.
+For example, to scale up your application by 100 units simply do:
-do:

 ```bash
 juju add-unit -n 100 mysql